TrogHuy/GPS/README.md

 #### Dashboard Controls

-- **Simulate Network Issues** - Toggle network latency and packet loss
+- **Simulate Network Issues** - Turn on/off network latency and packet loss
 - **Clear Path** - Remove the current path history from the map
-- **Auto-Center Map** - Toggle automatic map centering on new positions
+- **Auto-Center Map** - Turn on/off automatic map centering on new positions

 ## Technical Details